fsoyer/auditOracleHTML/README.md

 * 2019-2020 some display and format improvements here and there.
 * 10/2020 v3.4 script modification to be launched by a normal user instead of SYSTEM
 * 11/2020 tablespace name and table name in variables for audit historic
+* 12/2020 add min/max/avg cpu usage
+  replace "&" as define character by "~", as & is used for HTML formatting code cleaning